Back to Blog Home Page

 3. Enhanced recruiting technology

-Plus, these direct connections can speed up tasks across the recruiting funnel — from writing inclusive job descriptions and sharing automated interview updates internally to giving assessments to candidates and conducting background checks.
+Plus, these direct connections speed up tasks across the recruiting funnel — from writing inclusive job descriptions and sharing automated interview updates internally to hosting candidate assessments and conducting background checks.

 5. Streamlined candidate experience

-• Provides channels for candidates to give feedback
+• Provide channels for candidates to give feedback

-• Automatically sends notifications and updates based on custom workflows
+• Automatically send notifications and updates based on custom workflows

 6. Compliance with regulations

-A critical aspect of the hiring process that can go overlooked is compliance with local, and, for larger businesses, international, hiring laws.
-For example, an ATS can keep records and help your organization quickly correct any discrepancies.
+A critical yet often-overlooked aspect of the hiring process is compliance with local and, for larger businesses, international hiring laws.
+An ATS can keep records and help your organization quickly correct any discrepancies.

-This is especially important for enterprise-sized organizations that hire hundreds if not thousands of employees per year.
-With that much recruitment data, information can easily slip through the cracks.
-However, an ATS, working in tandem with data-driven analytics, keeps all the insights you need — and discards the information you don’t, such as duplicate records — to ensure reporting accuracy and avoid penalties.
+This is especially important for enterprise-sized organizations that hire hundreds, if not thousands, of employees per year.
+With that much recruitment data and international hiring regulations to keep track of, information can easily slip through the cracks.
+An ATS, working in tandem with data-driven analytics, keeps all the insights you need—and discards the information you don’t, such as duplicate records—to ensure reporting accuracy and avoid penalties.

 7. Standardized hiring practices

-When it comes to hiring on a global scale, keeping only the most relevant and qualified candidates in your pool is crucial for efficient and effective hiring.
+When it comes to hiring globally, keeping only the most relevant and qualified candidates in your talent pool is essential to efficient and accurate hiring.
 That’s where having a standardized hiring practice can help.
 The right ATS can:

-• Create custom workflow templates, so processes are consistent
+• Create custom workflow templates to enable consistent processes

 • House data that’s used across the team, such as interview questions and follow-up timelines